Canon SX740 vs Panasonic FZ1000 II

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic FZ1000 II is considerably larger (87 percent) than the Canon SX740.
 Moreover, the FZ1000 II is substantially heavier (171 percent) than the SX740.
 In this context, it is worth noting that neither the SX740 nor the FZ1000 II are weather-sealed.

 Concerning battery life, the SX740 gets 265 shots out of its NB-13L battery, while the FZ1000 II can take 350 images on a single charge of its DMW-BLC12 power pack.
-The power pack in the FZ1000 II can be charged via the USB port, which can be very convenient when travelling.
+The battery packs of both cameras can be charged via USB, which can be very convenient when travelling.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you would like to visualize and compare a different camera combination, just use the right or left arrows in the table to switch to the respective camera.
 Alternatively, you can also navigate to the CAM-parator app and make your selection from the full list of cameras there.